whosonfirst/go-whosonfirst-pip/README.md

 ## Assumptions, caveats and known-knowns

-### When we say "geojson" in the context of Go-typing
+### When we say `geojson` in the context of Go-typing

-We are talk about the [go-whosonfirst-geojson](https://www.github.com/whosonfirst/go-whosonfirst-geojson) library
+We are talking about the [go-whosonfirst-geojson](https://www.github.com/whosonfirst/go-whosonfirst-geojson) library

 ### Speed and performance